Update on restrictions 29th January 2021

-The following measures for Greater Sydney (including Wollongong, Central Coast and Blue Mountains) are effective from midnight tonight (02/01/2021);
+The following measures will be effective from 12:01am Friday, 29 January for the Greater Sydney region (including Wollongong, Central Coast and Blue Mountains):

 People are still encouraged to limit non-essential gatherings and reduce their mobility where possible to further minimise the risk of transmission in the community.